 Ben Barsotti Scott

-I’m a writer and landscape architect based in New York City.
+I’m a writer and researcher based in New York City.
 I also curate exhibitions, primarily through a collaborative project called Bad Little Brother.
-And I’m a student of historical geography, currently researching a series of civilian-led blockades of US Navy terminals in the final years of the Vietnam War.
+And I’m a student of historical geography, currently researching a series of civilian-led blockades of US Navy terminals in the final years of the US war in Vietnam.

 You can see my full CV here and you can contact me here.